German politicians call for improvements to EU after Brexit vote

 "Of course we'll hold on to national ties - no one wants to get rid of them - but there are some things that only Europe can solve better together ... but we need to prove that."

-He also said that EU members should start cooperating on joint defence projects, even if only a few countries worked together on this to start with.
+He also said that EU members should start cooperating on joint defense projects, even if only a few countries worked together on this to start with.

 (Reporting by Michelle Martin; Editing by Clelia Oziel)